 Also, a charity anthology saves the editorial staff the paperwork headaches trying to get small royalties to dozens of people.
 It's win/win.
 Just make sure you run it by the charity first to make sure you can use their name.

-Paul Fahey—former editor of Mindprints magazine—put together an anthology of essays by well-known LGBT authors called The Other Man, published by JMS publishing this summer.
+Author Paul Fahey—former editor of Mindprints magazine—put together an anthology of essays by well-known LGBT authors called The Other Man, published by JMS publishing this summer.
 It is getting fantastic coverage in the trad print magazines as well as online.
 Many of the contributors are well known, established authors.
 Profits go to the "It Gets Better" project that helps bullied LGBT teens.
 (I personally recommend this one for readers who don't mind a little "R" rated content.
 Every essay is fascinating—and what a great cause!)
 And it's 40% off on the JMS site this weekend.

 Probably the most successful charity anthology I've been involved with was the inspiring Indie Chicks Anthology of personal essays by independent women authors, which donates all its proceeds to breast cancer research.
 I'm sure the Indie Chicks are partly responsible for the success I'm having now.
 The anthology included some of the top indie authors in women's fiction, mystery, and romance.
 Since they invited

-Food of Love was being republished in 2011, I got a ride on their coattails.
+me just as my first novel Food of Love was being republished in 2011, I got a ride on their coattails.
 Their many fans read my piece and checked out my work.
 I'm very grateful to this terrific group of women.